tterb/tterb.github.io/_posts/2016-11-06-how-to-upgrade-ssd-pt2.md

 ## Step Five (*optional*): **Spring cleaning**

-  While you've already got your laptop open, you might as well utilize the opportunity to do a little maintenance.
+  While you&rsquo;ve already got your laptop open, you might as well utilize the opportunity to do a little maintenance.
 If you already have [compressed air] on hand, it can be beneficial to blow out some of the dust and debris that tends to collect around your fans and other internals.
 As a result, your laptop should run cooler, causing its fans to spin up less often.
   <br>
   <p class="h-warning">Also, I must advise that you **[don't use a vacuum]** for this cleaning as it can cause static electricity, which is bad news for the sensitive components inside your laptop.</p>